edelgrace/edelgrace.me/content/blog/2018-11-30-book-blogger-hop-64.md

 <a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html"><br /> </a><a rel="_nofollow" href="http://www.coffeeaddictedwriter.com/p/blog-page.html">Book Blogger Hop</a> is a weekly meme run by Coffee Addicted Writer.
 Every Friday, a question is posted for the book blog community to discuss.
 This week's question is&#8230;

 > If you could travel back in time to purchase the first printing of a specific novel, what book would that be?

+AH.
+This is such a good question.
+My first instict was *Villette*.
+I have no idea what the first printing was like but I would love be able to get my hands on one.
+It doesn't even have to be pretty. *Villette* is one of my favourite novels.
+It would just perfect my collection if I could have an early edition of the book.
+In reality though, I don't care much about printings or editions.
+Unless they are pretty.
+Kinda contradictory to what I just wrote but I wouldn't really go out of my way to buy different editions.
+Unless they're *Villette*.